LarryTheLlamaOfficial/memoir/README.md

 - Currently results are only visible from the backend, but here is an example of what the result looks like:
 ![image](https://github.com/user-attachments/assets/fcb9b4d4-48e0-4075-ba21-051f7d96bcf4)

+- The backend is currently whitelisted while it is in development.

 ## Todo

 - Add visibility of memos and paginate.